User Manual Click on Login on top right corner of the webpage. Login with...

 The opportunity is to learn Yoga within its authentic Indian cultural context.
 In the Indian system a Guru teaches not just techniques but guides one on every single aspect of life, teaching us how to live in purity for the perfect health and happiness of the individual and for the rebalancing society as a whole.

-Although the course last few months, the tradition of going to learn with a Guru is to find a guide for a lifetime because this journey is not easy or immediate.
+Although the course is for almost four months, the tradition of going to learn with a Guru is to find a guide for a lifetime because this journey is not easy or immediate.
 Deep transformation takes dedication, perseverance and a burning desire to pursue the path.
 As long as Dr Kumar is willing to teach, students who uphold the code of conduct can continue their journey with him on an ongoing basis.

 The course follows the strict ethos of the lineages and traditions of the noble ones, the Yogis.
 This is in order to uphold the sanctity, purity and undiluted teachings of those Yogis who selflessly sacrificed their secrets of practice and path, in absolute trust, in order to benefit their devoted students.